JuliaOcean/Climatology.jl/docs/src/API.md

 OceanStateEstimation.CBIOMESclim_download()
 ```

-And the files, now found in `CBIOMESclim_path`, can then be read using other libraries.
+And the files, now found in `ScratchSpaces.CBIOMES`, can then be read using other libraries.

 ```
 using NCDatasets
-fil_out=joinpath(CBIOMESclim_path,"CBIOMES-global-alpha-climatology.nc")
+fil_out=joinpath(ScratchSpaces.CBIOMES,"CBIOMES-global-alpha-climatology.nc")
 nc=NCDataset(fil_out,"r")
 ```